daveEason/mule-studio-example-sfdc-soap-client/README.md

 This application utilizes the Salesforce streaming API to recieve SFDC Account updates and route them to a simple SOAP service.

+- Importing this example project into Mule Studio

+1) Clone this git repoistory to a local directory

+2) From Mule Studio complete the following steps:
+	- File > IMPORT
+	- Select "Mule > Mule Studio Project from External Location" (click Next)
+	- Project Root select local directory from step (1)
+	- Click "Finish"

 - Configure Salesforce streaming Topic:
 To test this application it is neccessary to create a SFDC streaming topic to do this complete the following steps: